splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/5-wrapup/1-change-loop.md

     // End the line...
     WriteLine();
-} while ( again != "n" && again != "N");
+} while (again != "n" && again != "N");
 ```

 :::note

-- Remember getting this to work is not the goal, focus on ensuring you understand how this was created and how it works.
+- Remember that getting this to work is not the goal.
+Focus on ensuring you understand *how* this was created and how it works.
-- See how the code is indented within the [do while loop](../../1-concepts/04-2-do-while).
+- Notice how the code is indented within the [do while loop](../../1-concepts/04-2-do-while).
 - This requires the user to enter "n" or "N" to exit the loop.

 :::